Tax Deductible Donation

 The contribution needs to be LIKE a tax-deductible gift …apart from the fact that it isn’t since you received something in return.
 So it must meet all the conditions a gift has to meet apart from being a gift.
 That is the first test.

-The second test is passing the minor benefit rule.
+The second test is that the benefit must be minor.
 To pass there are five conditions about you, the charity and the event.

 # 1 Individual